“The moment we get out of our comfort zone,

 Seven Summits in One Year by Ktiri

 Hello everyone!
 My name is Mariam Ktiri/ مريم الكثيري and I have climbed the Seven Summits in just one year!
 Through my webpage, I would like to share with you my amazing experience and the challenges that I overcame along my journey.
 A journey that started in Casablanca, Morocco, took me to the highest peak of each continent, and finally raised me to the top of the world; Mount Everest.
 It is when I ventured out of my comfort zone that I embarked on this amazing adventure to climb the Seven Summits.
 The Seven Summits refers to the highest peak of each continent.
 During one year I travelled the globe, discovering and experiencing many things during this once-in-a-lifetime journey.
 I visited many countries, met new friends, and learned about various cultures along the way.

 Want to be a hiker?
 Learn how to trek?
 Experience expeditions?
 What are you waiting for?
 Join me now!

 Seven Summits Timeline

-The following shows the order, in which I climbed all Seven Summits peaks and the timeline of my project.
-Due to the different locations of the Seven Summits, I have to select meticulously the time, when to climb which mountain.
-Vinson and Aconcagua for instance share the same season.
-Both can be climbed from November to early February.
-On the other hand Everest can be climbed only in May.
-As you have recognised the Seven Summits in one year is also about the logistics and the planning!
+The following shows the order in which I climbed all Seven Summit peaks and the timeline of my project.
+Due to the different locations of the Seven Summits I had to carefully select the appropriate time to climb each mountain.
+Vinson and Aconcagua, for example, share the same season and can be climbed between November and early February.
+In comparison, Everest can only be climbed in the month of May.
+As you can probably imagine, completing the Seven Summits in one year is also about the logistics and planning!